My astronomy project:

 1: Introduction to making a heating band

 Out and look for suitable material to the mantle.
-Boat accessories, car accessories yielded nothing, after a while I was into BEA at Enskede here in Stockholm.
-They usually have various odd things.
-Today's finding was a sleeping mat in black, price 8 Euro.
+Boat accessories, car accessories yielded nothing.
+Later I found a sleeping mat in black.

 This will probably last for my telescopes lifetime.